 What Can Horses Eat?
 Safe Fruits and Vegetables for Horses

 Horses are natural grazers.
-In the wild, they would spend most of their time eating grasses and other forage, which is why hay and pasture are the foundation of every healthy equine diet.
-But as horse owners, we also like to give our horses a little variety – whether that’s a crunchy carrot after a ride, a juicy apple on a hot day, or even a slice of watermelon as a summer treat.
+In the wild, they would spend most of their time eating grasses and forage, which is why hay and pasture remain the foundation of a healthy equine diet.
+As horse owners, we often like to add a little variety - a crunchy carrot after a ride, a juicy apple on a hot day, or even a slice of watermelon as a summer treat.
+This guide explains which fruits and vegetables are safe, how much to feed, and what to avoid so you can offer treats with confidence.

 Safe Fruits for Horses

-Fruits are often a horse’s favourite treat thanks to their sweetness and juiciness.
-They can also help provide extra hydration in hot Australian summers.
-Here are some safe options:
+Fruits are often a horse’s favourite thanks to their sweetness and juiciness.
+They can also provide extra hydration in hot Australian summers.
+Offer small amounts of the following:

-- Strawberries – Sweet and refreshing, strawberries are safe in small quantities.
-Wash thoroughly and feed sparingly due to natural sugars.
+- Strawberries: Wash well and feed sparingly due to natural sugars.

 Safe Vegetables for Horses